harmony-one/horizon/docs/README.md

 yarn install
 ```

+## Setting up the Infrastructure

+### Deployer Account
+Create a deployer account and fund it in both Harmony Testnet and Kovan using Faucets.
+Add the PRIVATE_KEY to the `.env` file

+### Infura Project Setup

+Create an [Infura Account](https://infura.io/) and create an ethereum project.
+Add the INFURA_PROJECT_ID to the `.env` file.

+## Deploying Smart Contracts

 ### Deploy the ERC20 Contract on Kovan

 ```
 npx hardhat run --network kovan scripts/deploy_erc20.js ERC20 deployed to: 0xD86eE1D13A1C34B5b2B08e1710f41a954A42D7fC
 ```

+## Creating the DAG Merkle Tree

+## Deploying the Relayer

+## Deploying the Client

+## Transfer Tokens

+# Running Tests
+Tests are set up in the tests folder and are run using hardhat.

+`yarn test` is set up as a script to run `npx hardhat test`

 ### Use the Horizon CLI to setup and run the bridge